demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

    <img width="600" src="../../../docs/doc_imgs/tutorials/tut-microsoft-auth-guide/device_code.png" align="middle"></img>

 3. Next, click **Overview**, copy the "Application (client) ID" and paste it under the App/Client ID parameter field in the instance configuration in XSOAR/XSIAM.
+4. In the instance configuration, if exists, select the ***Use a self-deployed Azure Application*** checkbox.
-4. Click "Save and Exit".
+5. Click "Save and Exit".
-5. Run the `!<integration command prefix>-auth-start` command - you will be prompted to open the page https://microsoft.com/devicelogin and enter the generated code.
+6. Run the `!<integration command prefix>-auth-start` command - you will be prompted to open the page https://microsoft.com/devicelogin and enter the generated code.
-6. Run the `!<integration command prefix>-auth-complete` command.
+7. Run the `!<integration command prefix>-auth-complete` command.
-7. Run the `!<integration command prefix>-auth-test` command to ensure connectivity to Microsoft.
+8. Run the `!<integration command prefix>-auth-test` command to ensure connectivity to Microsoft.

 **Note:** Make sure the neccessary permissions and roles are applied to the application and the user.